 Have you been told, or do you believe, that there is nothing to worry about, that the effects of a mild traumatic brain injury or concussion are likely to be relatively benign and short lived?

 Unfortunately, this is not always the case.
-Many young people who suffer a mild TBI or concussion will exhibit long term negative effects.
+Some young people who suffer a mild TBI or concussion will exhibit long term negative effects.
 These can contribute to behavioral and/or academic and learning problems.
 This is true even when brain imaging scans show no sign of a brain injury, or when the young person has recovered from the primary symptoms associated with the acute injury stage.
 Brain imaging techniques may not reveal the varied, severe and complex injuries that can result from a TBI or concussion, and that can contribute to learning and behavioral problems in young people.

 While concussions and mTBIs are considered mild because they are